adrichem/ReqnrollRetryPlugin/README.md

 ```

 ## How the plugin is implemented
 The plugin registers a custom `ITestExecutionEngine`.
-This custom engine derives from the default SpecFlow/ReqnRoll `TestExecutionEngine` but overrides the `ExecuteStepMatchAsync` method to:
+This custom engine derives from the default ReqnRoll `TestExecutionEngine` but overrides the `ExecuteStepMatchAsync` method to:
 1. Retrieve the `IRetryStepPluginConfiguration` from the ScenarioContainer and ask if the current `BindingMatch` should be retried.
 2. If retry is needed, it retrieves an `IAsyncRetryer` from the ScenarioContainer to perform the retry logic on the invocation of the binding like this
 ```csharp